Command Palette

 Methylisothiazolinone (MI) was named the “Allergen of the Year” for a reason.
 It is a powerful preservative that causes severe skin reactions in many babies.
 Even “Organic” products sometimes use irritating preservatives like Benzyl Alcohol in high quantities.

-Top 5 Ingredients to Avoid
+Top 5 Red-Flag Ingredients

 Parabens